bjboss007/maids-library-service/README.md

 ## Security

-- **JWT-based Authorization:** Token-based authentication for securing API endpoints using JSON Web Tokens In addition to protecting the main API endpoints, a security API endpoint `/api/auth/login` can be implemented for handling user authentication and token generation:
+- **JWT-based Authorization:** Token-based authentication for securing API endpoints using JSON Web Tokens

 - **Authentication Endpoint:**
     - `POST /api/auth/login`: Endpoint for user authentication and token generation